ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 159.md

 So that's the general idea is to have some way to access the consensus state in a trust randomized fashion.
 And the way this EIP originally worked was using the state route for the beacon chain.
 I changed it to use each beacon block route instead of the state route.
 The reason why is because the way the beacon chain works is every state has a unique state route.
 But not well, there can be the same block route if there's a missed slot.

-Let me refer to that.
+Let me rephrase that.
 So basically if there is a missed slot and that's why the concern here, if there is a missed slot, then the block routes don't change because that's why it's missed slot.
 There's no block.
 But the state does change.
 And so what it means is if there was a room with slots, then there would essentially with state routes be this like linear amount of work, whereas now it's like constant time or constant amount of work.

 So we moved to block routes.
 The original EIP keyed in by block number like EL block number.
 And I've now changed that to key it by slot.
 And I think there's a comment from the original EIP PR.
 Vitalik went into reasons of why we want to use slots, which I think I agree with at this point.
 So, you know, insures better UX.
 We keep by slot.
 We also, so I changed this to use a ring buffer rather than just like writing them all to state forever.